forest1988/Slack2Pukiwiki/README.md

 $ python txt2pukiwiki.py -l slackbackup/filelist.txt
 ```

+__You cannot see any update in pukiwiki notification (the left column by default),
+but you can see the new page in 'page list' page.__

 You can use both arguments and settings.py for some options.
 For example, if you want to use 'pukiwiki' format in slackAPI.py,
 You may write `'FORMAT': 'pukiwiki'` in settings.py, instead of use `--format` option.